zhoupc/TINIscope/TINIscope_Documents/PartList_tiniscope.md

  <!-- For details on options of how to purchase/produce these components, go to the Part Procurement page of this wiki. -->

-The core of TINIscope consists of a Rigid-Flex PCB, filter set, objective GRIN lens set, half-ball lens, and machined or printed body xxxx .
+The core of TINIscope consists of a Rigid-Flex PCB, filter set, objective GRIN lens set, half-ball lens, and machined or printed housing, slider and baseplate.
 Below outlines the details of each of these components.
 ![Section diagram of TINIscope](../assets/tiniscope_diagram.png)

 <img src="https://github.com/zhoupc/TINIscope/assets/51817953/3250388c-eef1-4473-91dc-a9a9d50e34c2" alt="animation of neural activity recorded in a mouse using the TINIscope" width="300" align="right" />